ucphhpc/gen-vm-image/README.rst

       --images-output-directory IMAGES_OUTPUT_DIRECTORY
-                            The path to the output directory where the images will be saved (default: generated-images) --overwrite           Whether the tool should overwrite existing image disks (default: False) --generate-gocd-config
+                            The path to the output directory where the images will be saved (default: generated-images) --overwrite           Whether the tool should overwrite existing image disks (default: False) --verbose, -v         Print verbose output (default: False) --version             Print the version of the program
-                            Generate a GoCD config based on the architecture file (default: False) --gocd-config-name GOCD_CONFIG_NAME
-                            Name of the generated gocd config file (default: 1.gocd.yml) --gocd-build-branch GOCD_BUILD_BRANCH
-                            The branch that GoCD should use to build images (default: main) --verbose, -v         Print verbose output (default: False) --version             Print the version of the program